Wngui/CS2WarcraftMod/README.md

   "XpPerKill": 40, // Experience per kill
-  "XpHeadshotModifier": 0.15, // Experience Modifier for headshots "XpKnifeModifier": 0.25, // Experience Modifier for knife kills "MatchReset": true, // Reset all character progress at map start/end "TotalLevelRequired": { // Total level required to unlock class
+  "XpHeadshotModifier": 0.15, // Experience Modifier for headshots "XpKnifeModifier": 0.25, // Experience Modifier for knife kills "XpPerRoundWin": 30, // Experience for winning a round "MatchReset": true, // Reset all character progress at map start/end "TotalLevelRequired": { // Total level required to unlock class
     "Shadowblade": 48, // Unlocks when you have 48 levels in total